On-Campus & Campus-Affiliated Housing

 When to apply: Acceptance to the UW does not mean you will automatically be able to live in the residence halls.
 If you want to live on campus, you should apply to a residence hall as soon as possible - applications are prioritized by the date they are received.

 Autumn applications for returning residents are typically available in early April and the application for new students is typically available in early May.
 By August much of the on-campus housing is full, so apply early!
+Students who apply between May 7th and May 15th will be guaranteed housing.

 For information on the different types of on-campus student housing available, please contact UW Housing & Food Services: